Staying Empowered Through The Winter Blues With Harry Sherwood

 Getting through the winter blues means more than just singing a holiday cheer or hiding under your Christmas shopping spree.
-In this episode, meditation and mindfulness expert, and Consciously co-founder Harry Sherwood joins host Jennifer Whitacre to teach on how you can take charge and stay empowered through this rough season.
-They get to the bottom of why you have winter blues and how it relates to your inner self.
-Discover the universal truths that will open your mind and move you to live a life that you can get excited for – away from social stigma and dysfunction that you were molded into.
-Learn practical ways you can turn your blues into enlightened views and make the most out of winter.
+In this episode, meditation and mindfulness expert and Consciously co-founder Harry Sherwood joins host Jennifer Whitacre to teach how you can take charge and stay empowered through this rough season.
+They get to the bottom of why you have the winter blues and how it relates to your inner self.
+Discover the universal truths that will open your mind and move you to live a life that you can get excited about—away from the social stigma and dysfunction that you were molded into.
+Learn practical ways you can turn your blues into enlightened views and make the most of winter.

 Watch the episode here:

 Listen to the podcast here: